dustming/basinmaker/docs/installation.rst

 #.
 Validate the GRASS and QGIS python environment

-    * Try to load following packages
+    * Check if all dependent QGIS and GRASS libraries can be imported in current python environment by type following commands.

     .. code-block::